-England & Wales Cricket Board, also known as ECB, is a State Owned entity headquartered in the UK.
-Founded in 1997 and employing approximately 660 individuals, the organization reported $408.4M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, the ECB specializes in bat sports and serves as the national governing body for all cricket in England and Wales.
+England & Wales Cricket Board, also known as ECB, is a state-owned entity headquartered in the UK.
+Founded in 1997, it employs approximately 660 individuals and reported $408.4M in revenue as of 2024.
+Operating as a tier 1 media tech buyer, its primary focus is spectator sports, functioning as the national governing body for all cricket in England and Wales.

 Similar Companies